ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

     </span>
 </span> (the conservation of energy), that energy delta has to come from/go to _somewhere_.
 That somewhere is your body mass.

 A good analogy is a leaky bucket.
 Water is being poured into the top of the bucket ($\text{Calories In}$) and some water is leaking out of a hole at the bottom ($\text{Calories Out}$).
-If water is being poured in faster than its leaking out, then the bucket will become filled with water.
-Conversely, if water is leaking out faster than its poured in, then the bucket will eventually become empty.
+If water is being poured in faster than it's leaking out, then the bucket will become filled with water.
+Conversely, if water is leaking out faster than it's poured in, then the bucket will eventually become empty.